omega9656/learn-code/docs/learn/unit5/inheritance.md

 ## Inheritance

-Inheritance is something in Java that allows a class to _extend_ or get all attributes from another class and then add onto it.
+Inheritance is something in Java that allows a class to _extend_ or get all attributes and behaviors from another class and then add onto it.
 Inheritance describes an _is-a_ relationship.
 For example, we could have a class named `Animal` which the `Chicken` class extends.
 This makes sense because all chickens are animals, and thus have the characteristics and behaviors of animals in addition to whatever characteristics and behaviors that are unique to chickens.

 **Note**: A class can only extend _one_ other class.
+When a subclass extends a superclass, it inherits all of the fields and methods from its superclass.

 To inherit from a class (referred to as the _parent class_ or _superclass_), you use the `extends` keyword.
 (The class that extends another class is referred to